MitooEn/nyc-taxi-pipeline/README.md

 # NYC Taxi Data Pipeline

-An automated batch and streaming data pipeline over NYC Yellow Taxi trip records, running locally with Docker: Spark for compute, Kafka for the event stream, Airflow for orchestration, ClickHouse as the serving layer, Power BI for the dashboard.
+Batch and streaming data pipeline over NYC Yellow Taxi trip records, running locally with Docker: Spark for compute, Kafka for the event stream, Airflow for orchestration, ClickHouse as the serving layer, Power BI for the dashboard.